jaymoulin/keeptune/CONTRIBUTING.md

 * Submit an [issue](https://github.com/jaymoulin/keeptune/issues/)
 * Make sure it does not already exist.
 * Clearly describe the issue including steps to reproduce, when it is a bug.
-* Make sure you note the version you use.
+* Make sure you note the version you use (actual version 2.5.4).

 Additional Resources
 --------------------